• de

 Making and Becoming "New (Wo)Men": Rationalisation, Subjectification, and Materiality in the Industrial Town of Zlín and the Baťa Company, 1920–1950

-Making and Becoming "New (Wo)Men" examines the history of social experiments in industrial capitalism.
-The Czechoslovak shoe company Baťa produced cheap shoes in Zlín and transferred the rationalisation logics developed in the process to the notion of efficient people, which was communicated as inevitable and unavailable.
-The project is funded by the German Research Foundation from 2020 to 2024.
+The project was carried out at the IEG from 2014 – 2024.
+Making and Becoming "New (Wo)Men" examined the history of social experiments in industrial capitalism.
+The Czechoslovak shoe company Baťa has produced cheap shoes in Zlín and has transferred the rationalisation logics developed in the process to the notion of efficient people, which has had communicated as inevitable and unavailable.
+The project was funded by the German Research Foundation from 2020 to 2024.